keptn/keptn.github.io/content/docs/0.6.0/usecases/deployments-with-argo/index.md

 This tutorial provides a sample Helm chart, which contains the `carts` and `carts-db` service.
 These services will be deployed into a `production` environment using Argo CD.
 Afterwards, Keptn will be used to test the `carts` service using performance tests.
-Using the resulting metrics, Keptn will then check whether this service passes the defined quality gate.
+Using the resulting metrics provided by Prometheus, Keptn will then check whether this service passes the defined quality gate.
 Depending on whether the quality gate is passed or not, this service will be promoted or aborted.
 In case it will be promoted, this service will be released to real-users.